Welcome to Curacao cruise port! (Post updated: October 2023)

 3. Curacao Beaches

-The island of Curacao boasts lush nature and breathtaking beaches that definitely deserve the place on your Curacao bucket list.
-The majority of the beaches are located on the west coast of Curacao, as there are no strong winds and the sea is calm.
+The island of Curacao boasts lush nature and breathtaking beaches that definitely deserve a place on your Curacao bucket list.
+The majority of the beaches are located on the west coast of Curacao, where there are no strong winds and the sea is calm.
 Here is my list of the best beaches in Curacao:

-- Mambo Beach – As there are no beaches in Willemstad, most of the cruise guests take a trip to Mambo beach, one of the island’s most beautiful beaches and the closest one to the cruise port.
-Mambo beach is located a 10-15 minute drive from the port of Curacao (around 7 km; 4.3 mi) and to get there you can book a shore excursion, take a taxi (it cost me 20 $ per vehicle, one way), or take a public bus from the Willemstad downtown.
+- Mambo Beach – Many cruise guests take a trip to Mambo Beach, one of the island’s most beautiful beaches and the closest one to the cruise port.
+Mambo Beach is located a 10-15 minute drive from the port of Curacao (around 7 km/4.3 miles) and to get there you can book a shore excursion, take a taxi, or take a public bus from the Willemstad downtown.
 The beach has a long stretch of powdery sands and crystal clear turquoise water, several beach bars, restaurants, plenty of gift shops, cabanas, sunbeds and umbrella rentals, and an aqua park.
 Some areas of the beach are more crowded, while some are more peaceful.
 There is a small entrance fee to the complex.
 Those of you who seek a more active holiday can visit Chichi Jetski Tours for a nice jetski ride as the departure point for the tours is only 5 minutes away from the beach.

-- Cas Abao Beach – This secluded piece of heaven lies on the northwestern coast like all other beaches and is located less than a 40-minute drive (29 km; 18 mi) from the port of Willemstad.
-You can reach Cas Abao beach on a tour, by taxi, rent a car, or a private transfer, but make sure you calculate your time accordingly to your ship’s departure time.
+- Cas Abao Beach – This secluded piece of heaven lies on the northwestern coast like all other beaches and is located less than a 40-minute drive (29 km/18 miles) from the port of Willemstad.
 The road is bumpy and curvy, and there is a small entrance fee for the parking that you pay on-site.
 It is a long sandy beach offering great snorkeling, watersport activities (snorkel, kayaks, banana boat ride rentals), beach chair and umbrella rentals, a bar, a restaurant, showers, and lockers.
-Cas Abao Beach is surrounded by lush nature, which makes it a perfect beach escape for those who seek peace and silence of nature.
+Cas Abao Beach is surrounded by lush nature, which makes it a perfect beach escape for those who seek the peace and silence of nature.
 Explore Cas Abao beach tours

 - Playa Porto Mari – In the bay next to Cas Abao Beach, there is another pearl waiting for you – Playa Porto Marie, a sugar-white, sandy beach offering amazing snorkeling, a beach chair and umbrella rentals, restrooms, showers, and a bar restaurant.
 The beach is a frequent stop on Curacao snorkeling tours.

 - Playa Lagun – This beach is another hidden gem located around 40 minutes’ drive from the cruise port, south of Kleine Knip.
 Surrounded by cliffs and hilltop hotel resorts, Playa Lagun is an intimate beach cove offering great snorkeling and diving.
 There are a few beach bars nearby and you can rent beach chairs and umbrellas.
-There is free parking for the vehicles, and the best way to get to the beach is via rent a car, private transfer, or on a tour.
+There is free parking on-site.
+See the list of Playa Lagun tours

 - Playa Kalki – The beach is located in the north of the island, around a 1-hour drive from the Curacao port.
 It is a laid-back, small sandy cove with a snack bar, and chair rental facilities, best known for diving and snorkeling.
-The best way to get here is on a tour, or rent a car/private transfer.
+See the list of Playa Kalki tours

 - Playa Piskado (Playa Grandi) – Located south of Playa Kalki, in the north of Curacao, a 45-minute drive from Mega Pier Cruise Terminal, Playa Piskado is one of the most famous beaches for turtle spotting!
 You can often swim with these friendly sea creatures in the shallow, clear water of this small beach.
 Turtles often come to the shore, so you can swim directly from the beach.
-It is a great experience for both kids and adults, and bring your underwater camera for this trip!
-You can get to the beach on a tour, rent a car/private transfer.
+Explore Playa Piskado tours

-- Tugboat Beach – This beach is situated around a 25-minute drive southwest (13 km; 8 mi) from the cruise port, in the famous Caracas Bay, known as a great snorkeling and diving site.
+- Tugboat Beach – This beach is situated around a 25-minute drive southwest (13 km/8 miles) from the cruise port, in the famous Caracas Bay, known as a great snorkeling and diving site.
 This rocky pebble beach is famous for the tugboat wreck that sank several years ago and has become a popular underwater attraction ever since.
 The wreck lies only 5 m (16 ft) below the water’s surface and can be easily reached from the shore.
-You can reach the beach on a tour (snorkeling tour is the best option), or by taxi/local bus from Willemstad to Caracas Bay.
+See Tugboat Beach and snorkel tours

 4. Shete Boka National Park